-However, it’s important to follow the manufacturer’s instructions when chlorinating your swimming pool.
-Your pool chemistry can change over time, so what do you do if there’s too much chlorine in your pool?
+However, following the manufacturer’s instructions is important when chlorinating your swimming pool.
+It is easy to accidentally pour too much chlorine into your pool and over-chlorinate the water.
+So what do you do if there’s too much chlorine in your pool?

-Read on to learn how to lower chlorine levels in your pool, as well as what causes high chlorine levels.
-The ideal range for your chlorine levels should be 3 parts per million (ppm).
+Read on to learn how to lower chlorine levels in your pool and what causes high chlorine levels.

 What Causes High Chlorine Levels?

-Moreover, if your pool is located under a shed or indoors, it will only get minimal sunlight.
-Unfortunately, that chlorine won’t break down as fast as it would under direct sunlight.
-Instead, it’s likely that the rate at which you’re adding chlorine to your pool won’t be the same rate at which it’s burning off.
+If your pool is located under a shed or indoors, it will only get minimal sunlight.
+Unfortunately, that means the chlorine won’t break down as fast as it would under direct sunlight.
+This is also the case for regions that do not get a lot of direct sunlight throughout the year.
+Likely, the rate you’re adding chlorine to your pool won’t be the same rate at which it’s burning off.

 How to Tell If Your Pool’s Chlorine Level Is High

-However, the fact that you can smell the amount of chlorine is a mere myth.
-You could use symptoms such as irritated eyes and skin to tell if your pool is over-chlorinated.
+The rumor that you can smell the amount of chlorine is a myth.
+But you can certainly tell if your pool is over-chlorinated by feeling the effects on your body through irritated eyes and skin.
 Thankfully, there are safer and faster ways to check the amount of chlorine in a pool.